Skip to Content

 • No solid food or non-clear liquids after midnight the night before the test.
 That includes milk, formula, juices with pulp, and chewing gum or candy.

-• Only clear liquids up to 2 hours before the scheduled arrival time.
+• Only clear liquids up to two hours before the scheduled arrival time.
 Clear liquids include water, Pedialyte™, Kool-Aid®, and juices you can see through, such as apple juice.

 • No tooth brushing on the morning of the test.

-• Nothing to eat or drink in the 2 hours before the scheduled arrival time.
+• Nothing to eat or drink in the two hours before the scheduled arrival time.

 • Children younger than 12 months may have different eating and drinking instructions.
-No matter what age your child is, you should follow the specific instructions given to you on the phone by the nurse.
+No matter what age your child is, it's vital that you follow the instructions the nurse gives you.

-• For the safety of your child, it is important to follow these specific times for eating and drinking.
-Remember, if your child does eat or drink after the scheduled times, it will delay the test or cause it to be rescheduled for another day.
+• For the safety of your child, it's important to follow these specific times for eating and drinking.
+Remember, if your child eats or drinks after the scheduled times, it will delay the test.
+Or we may need to schedule it for another day.

-• Dress your child in comfortable, two-piece clothing or pajamas.
+• Dress your child in comfy, two-piece clothing or pajamas.

 • You should not use any cream, lotion, powder, or baby oil on your child's chest on the day of the heart cath.

-• If your child is sick with a mild cold or cough in the days leading up to the heart cath, in many cases he or she can still have the heart cath as scheduled.
-If your child has a severe cold, fever, or flu in the days before the heart cath, the procedure might need to be rescheduled until your child feels better.
+• If your child is sick with a mild cold or cough before the procedure, they can often still have the heart cath.
+If your child has a severe cold, fever, or flu in the days before the heart cath, we may need to reschedule.
 Please call our office to discuss your concerns.

 At any age

-Your child may bring along a “comfort” item — such as a favorite stuffed animal or “blankie” — to hold during the procedure.
-There are televisions in the Same Day Surgery rooms, but you are welcome to bring along a portable DVD player, laptop computer, or hand-held video game, if these items will help your child.
+Your child may bring along a “comfort" item — such as a favorite stuffed animal or blankie — to hold during the procedure.
+There are TVs in the same-day surgery rooms.

 2 to 7 years

-The day before your child’s heart cath, explain the procedure using simple words.
-You might explain that the doctor “will take pictures of your heart while you are taking a nap.”
+The day before your child's heart cath, explain the procedure using simple words.
+You might say that the doctor “will take pictures of your heart while you are taking a nap."

-A medical play kit can be helpful so that your child is familiar with items he or she may see.
+A medical play kit can be helpful so your child learns items they may see.
 For example, you can show your child how to use a stethoscope on a teddy bear.
-Books about going the hospital also might be helpful.
+Books about going to the hospital also might help.

 7 to 11 years

-You might add that the heart is like a pump, and the heart cath will help the doctor understand how well your child’s heart is pumping.
-Books about going to the hospital also might be helpful.
+You might add that the heart is like a pump.
+The heart cath will help the doctor see how well their heart is pumping.
+Books about going to the hospital also might help.

 12 years and up